 Nursing Program Overview

-The Day program is designed to meet the educational needs of students pursuing a career in nursing who wish to attend college full-time during the day.
-Beginning in the Fall semester, the curriculum (76/77 credits) is designed to be completed in two years (four semesters), although some students may choose to complete some non-nursing courses prior to beginning the nursing sequence (see Admission Criteria
+The Day option is designed to meet the educational needs of students pursuing a career in nursing who wish to attend college full-time during the day.
+Although the curriculum is designed to be completed in two years (four semesters), students may choose to complete non-nursing courses prior to beginning the nursing sequence (see Admission Criteria

-The Evening program is designed to meet the educational needs of students pursuing a career in nursing who wish to attend college during the evening.
-Beginning in the Fall semester, The curriculum (76/77 credits) is designed to be completed in three years (eight semesters plus two summers), although some students may choose to complete some non-nursing courses prior to beginning the nursing sequence (see Admission Criteria
+The Evening option is designed to meet the educational needs of students pursuing a career in nursing who wish to attend college during the evening.
+Although the curriculum is designed to be completed in three years (eight semesters plus two summers), students may choose to complete non-nursing courses prior to beginning the nursing sequence (see Admission Criteria

-Both Day and Evening options conduct a rigorous curriculum of classroom lectures, nursing laboratory, and clinicals.
-Clinicals are conducted on site at a variety of hospitals and health care facilities during the daytime and evenings.
+The ADN Program at MassBay is a rigorous curriculum consisting of classroom lectures, laboratory and clinical practicums.
+Clinical practicums are conducted at a variety of hospitals and health care facilities in the Boston and MetroWest areas.

-IMPORTANT NOTICE – Nursing Program Admission & Entrance Exam Requirements
+IMPORTANT NOTICE – Nursing Program Entrance Exam Requirements

 The Department of Nursing mission is “to prepare graduates from diverse backgrounds to practice safe and quality nursing care within an evolving healthcare system.”
 The faculty defines nursing as a therapeutic relationship between patients, families and communities where the focus is on interventions that promote health, wellness and healing as well as the affirmation of life and the recognition of death as a normal process.

-4. Patient-Centered Care- Provide patient-centered care and health education based on respect for patient/family values and preferences, while engaging the patient as a partner in the process
+- Patient-Centered Care- Provide patient-centered care and health education based on respect for patient/family values and preferences, while engaging the patient as a partner in the process.